wee-slack/wee-slack/README.md

 /slack register
 ```

-This command opens your browser and prompts you to authorize WeeChat with Slack.
+This command prints a link you should open in your browser to authorize WeeChat
-Once you've accomplished this, copy the "code" portion of the URL in the browser
+with Slack.
+Once you've accomplished this, copy the "code" portion of the URL in
-and pass it to this command:
+the browser and pass it to this command:

 ```
 /slack register [YOUR_SLACK_TOKEN]